emissary-ingress/emissary/reference/edge-control.md

 **New Service**: If you are a developer and you want to write a new service, it depends on existing services running in your cluster.
 You can use the `edgectl connect` command to set up outbound connectivity from your laptop to your cluster.
 This allows the work-in-progress implementation of your new service to connect to existing services on your laptop.

-**Debugging Existing Services**: If you need to test a bug fix for an existing service running in the cluster, you can use `edgecutl intercept`.
+**Debugging Existing Services**: If you need to test a bug fix for an existing service running in the cluster, you can use `edgectl intercept`.
 Designate a subset of requests for this service as intercepted, which will then be redirected to your laptop.
 You can then run a modified implementation of the service to test the bug fix.
 All other requests will go to the existing service running in your cluster without disruption.

 To start using Edge Control: